giftos1/programming-guide/Software-Setup.md

 *After* you have installed Python...

 * Sign up for a free JetBrains account at: https://www.jetbrains.com/shop/eform/students using your JCU email address.
-* Download and install the *Professional* version of PyCharm for your OS: https://www.jetbrains.com/pycharm/download/index.html
+* Download and install the *Professional* version of PyCharm: https://www.jetbrains.com/pycharm/download/index.html
+Please note that the community edition lacks Flask project support and so is not recommended.
 Enter your new account details when asked in PyCharm installation/setup.

 Add KV language auto-completion and syntax highlighting (PyCharm does not know about KV language by default):
 * Download this file https://github.com/Zen-CODE/kivybits/blob/master/IDE/PyCharm_kv_completion.jar?raw=true
-* On PyCharm’s main menu, click Import Settings or File > Import (depending on your OS)
+* On PyCharm’s File menu, import the settings: Manage IDE Settings > Import Settings... or File > Import (depending on your OS)
 * Select the .jar file you just downloaded and click OK on the dialog with file types ticked.
 * Restart PyCharm.

 ## Kivy:

+First, create a new project [https://github.com/CP1404/Practicals/tree/master/prac_01](see Prac 01) if you need help.
+Make sure that you select **System Interpreter** And chose the newly-installed Python 3.9+.

-**First**, try just installing Kivy as a normal package via PyCharm (Settings > Project > Interpreter, then click the + button, search for and install "Kivy").
-(This worked for Lindsay on MacOS Catalina in February 2020.)
+Install Kivy as you would any Python package via PyCharm: Preferences > Project > Interpreter (you should see your current, NON-VENV! system interpreter), then click the + button, search for and install "Kivy").
-Only if that fails, go on to the steps below:

-    brew install pkg-config sdl2 sdl2_image sdl2_ttf sdl2_mixer gstreamer
-    pip3 install --upgrade pip
-    pip3 install Cython==0.26.1
-    pip3 install kivy

-Note: Some people have found that the final command for installing kivy above needs to be replaced by:

-    USE_OSX_FRAMEWORKS=0 pip3 install https://github.com/kivy/kivy/zipball/master

-(The second command above should upgrade pip3 AND link the command `pip` to `pip3`, so you don't get `pip: command not found` errors.
-However, if you do get these errors, just use `pip3` anywhere it says `pip`.)
+Note: If you incorrectly selected a venv (Virtual Environment) when you setup your project, then you must change your project to use the system interpreter, and select Python 3.9+, before installing Kivy.
+If you use a venv, then you need to install all packages again for each new project... and you don't want to do that.

 # Test Setup